iNoles/TaskForgeAppBlazor/README.md

 # TaskForge

 **TaskForge** is a personal task management web application built with **Blazor WebAssembly**.
 It provides a clean, responsive, and modular interface for managing tasks with priority, due dates, and drag-and-drop ordering.
-The app is designed to be lightweight, maintainable, and deployable on **Azure Static Web Apps**.

 ---